-Personal, Social and Health Education and Citizenship (PSHE & C) form part of StreetVibes Academy’s (SV) curriculum and is embedded across our full-time courses for 14-16 year olds.
-As a curriculum area it is designed to help give pupils the skills, knowledge and understanding they need to lead confident, healthy, independent lives and become informed, active, responsible citizens.
+Personal, Social and Health Education and Citizenship (PSHE & C) form part of StreetVibes Academy’s (SV) curriculum and is embedded across our full-time courses for 11–16-year-olds and our Post-16 Study Programme provision.
+As a curriculum area it is designed to help give students the skills, knowledge and understanding they need to lead confident, healthy, independent lives and become informed, active, responsible citizens.

-Pupils also find out about main political and social institutions that affect their lives and about their responsibilities, rights and duties as individuals and members of communities.
-They learn to understand and respect our common humanity, diversity and differences so that they can go on to form effective, fulfilling relationships that are an essential part of life and learning.
+Students also find out about the main political, social, economic and cultural institutions that affect their lives and about their responsibilities, rights and duties as individuals and members of communities.
+They learn to understand and respect our common humanity, diversity and differences so that they can go on to form effective fulfilling relationships that are an essential part of life and learning.

-At SV we aim to give our pupils opportunities to:
+At SV we aim to give our students opportunities to:

 We do this because we believe in the fundamental value of these experiences.